Beckham & Cohen,

 was seen in adults

 with atopic dermatitis.
 The most common side effects include injection site reactions, eye and eyelid

-inflammation, including redness, swelling, and itching, and cold sores in your mouth or on your lips.
+inflammation, including redness, swelling, and itching, sometimes with blurred vision, and cold sores in your mouth or on your lips.

 patients who weighed ≤60 kg received DUPIXENT 200 mg every 2 weeks after an initial dose of 400 mg (two 200 mg injections).